title Factor

 Top 10% Video

-Average Video shows the effect on a typical video.
-Top 10% Video shows the effect on videos in the top 10% of views — estimated via quantile regression, so you can see whether a factor helps most videos a little, or pushes the top performers much higher.
+Average Video is the effect on a typical video.
+Top 10% Video is the effect on the videos that broke out (top decile of views) — so you can see whether a factor helps most videos a little, or pushes the top performers much higher.

 When present